kata-ai/aksara-ui/packages/fonts/README.md

 # @kata-kit/fonts

-> Font-stack used for kata-kit.
+> Font-stack used for Wicara.

 ## Install